What is a Herniated Disc? What are the Symptoms?

 Thoracic Herniated Disc

 A herniated disc in the thoracic spine area is very rare and uncommon.
 When herniated discs do occur in the thoracic area, they usually do not cause an pain or symptoms.
-Thoracic herniated discs are caused by either degenerative disc disease (link to kelseys) or trauma to the upper back.
+Thoracic herniated discs are caused by either degenerative disc disease or trauma to the upper back.
 Common location for this herniated disc is at the thoracolumbar junction (T8-T12) located in the mid back.

 Don’t think you have a herniated disc but are experiencing pain in your thoracic region?
 Learn about different thoracic spine and back pain here.

 The cervical spine consists of seven stacked vertebrates leading up your neck.
 A herniated disc in the cervical spine area is less common than a lumbar herniated disc because it has a shorter or fewer amount of disc material.
 In addition, there is less force pushed upon the cervical spine area compared to the lumbar area.
 This usually occurs at segments C4-C5, C5-C6, C6-C7, or C7-T1.
 Since these discs are relatively small, there is not a lot of space available for the nerves.
 This makes your cervical area prone to significant pain even with just a small herniation.